Design and Control of a Compact Series Elastic Actuator Module for Robots in MRI Scanners: Experimental Validation and Benchmarking

 In \cite{wyeth2008demonstrating, senturk2018mri}, velocity-sourced SEAs incorporate a PI compensator to mitigate steady-state tracking errors.
 In contrast to the 1st-order PI controller employed in \cite{senturk2018mri}, the SEA system presented in \cite{wyeth2008demonstrating} utilizes a 2nd-order PI controller by cascading two 1st-order PI controllers.
 The design of this 2nd-order PI controller strategically positions its two zeros to cancel the resonant poles of $G_{sa}(s)$ in \eqref{eq:Gsa}.
-However, without prior knowledge of $Z_e (s)$, both the 1st-order and 2nd-order PI compensators may introduce stability issues to the closed-loop SEA system.
+However, without prior knowledge of $Z_e(s)$, both types of PI compensators can introduce stability issues in the closed-loop SEA system.
+Although a direct comparison with the MARC and ARC methods from \cite{losey2016time, calanca2018understanding} is not performed, our results demonstrate that the DOB-based controller achieves stable and robust performance under the contact-switching scenarios.

-In our proposed torque controller, we employ a DOB to compel the SEA to emulate the reference model represented by $\frac{k_s}{s}$ in the presence of varying external impedance.
-The integrator in the reference model naturally mitigates steady-state errors.
-Throughout the experiment, we demonstrate the robustness of our DOB-based torque controller with both low and high external impedance.